Faversham: Archaeology

-In 2009 Faversham Community Archaeology Research Group uncovered evidence of the town's medieval tannery in the back gardens of Tanner Street.
-Evidence of Anglo-Saxon occupation was discovered during the Hunt the Saxons project between 2005 and 2007 and a high-status rubbish pit excavated in the "Searching for the Kings Manor" project in 2017-2019.
+In 2009 Faversham Society Archaeology Research Group (FSARG) uncovered evidence of the town's medieval tannery in the back gardens of Tanner Street.
+Evidence of Anglo-Saxon occupation was discovered during the Hunt the Saxons project between 2005 and 2007 and a high-status rubbish pit excavated in the "Searching for the Kings Manor" project in 2017–2019.

 Government

-A charter was granted to the Mayor of Faversham, Jurats and Freemen of the Town of Faversham in 1546, and regranted 1685; the town council was established under the Municipal Corporations Act 1835.
+A charter was granted to the Mayor, Jurats and Freemen of the Town of Faversham in 1546, and regranted in 1685; the town council was established under the Municipal Corporations Act 1835.
 The parliamentary constituency of Faversham was created for the 1885 general election and replaced by the new constituencies of Sittingbourne and Sheppey and Faversham and Mid Kent at the 1997 general election.
 The town has been represented by a Member of Parliament from the Conservative Party other than between 1945 and 1970.
-Since 2015, the constituency's MP has been Conservative Helen Whately.
+Since 2015 the constituency's MP has been a Conservative, Helen Whately.

 Faversham is within the Swale local government district.
 The town contains the four electoral wards of Abbey, Davington Priory, St Ann's and Watling.

 Faversham was a large ancient parish, which included rural areas and surrounding villages.
-It became a civil parish in 1866, but in 1894 was divided into Faversham Within and Faversham Without.
-In 1935 the civil parish of Faversham was recreated and absorbed the civil parishes of Faversham Within, Davington, Preston Within, North Preston Without and South Preston Without, and parts of the civil parishes of Faversham Without, Luddenham and Ospringe (including the village of Ospringe).
+It became a civil parish in 1866, but in 1894 it was divided into Faversham Within and Faversham Without.
+In 1935 the civil parish of Faversham was recreated, and absorbed the civil parishes of Faversham Within, Davington, Preston Within, North Preston Without and South Preston Without, and parts of the civil parishes of Faversham Without, Luddenham and Ospringe (including the village of Ospringe).

-The Arms of Faversham Town Council, which holds its meetings at Faversham Guildhall, is based on the Royal Arms of England, alluding to the town's regal history.
+The arms of Faversham Town Council, which holds its meetings at Faversham Guildhall, are based on the Royal Arms of England, alluding to the town's regal history.